palantir/stashbot/README.md

 * Implement git-flow (https://bitbucket.org/atlassian/maven-jgitflow-plugin is a candidate, but doesn't work with the atlassian plugin SDK at this time, see https://bitbucket.org/atlassian/maven-jgitflow-plugin/issue/56/requires-maven-221-doesnt-work-with)
 * Better Test coverage - especially integration tests
 * Error checking - validate hashes sent to build status, etc.
-* Any commit can be built (or retriggered) with a single click

 ## POSSIBLE FUTURE FEATURES